 Dear Sir/Madam,

-Have your say on the amendment to the Leichhardt Development Control Plan (DCP) 2013 for 36 Lonsdale Street and 64-70 Brenan Street, Lilyfield
+Have your say on the amendment to the Leichhardt Development Control Plan 2013 for 36 Lonsdale Street and 64-70 Brenan Street, Lilyfield

-Council seeks your feedback on the proposed amendment to the Leichhardt Development Control Plan 2013 to provide a site specific DCP for the above site.
+Council seeks your feedback on the proposed amendment to the Leichhardt Development Control Plan 2013 to provide a site specific Development Control Plan (DCP) for this site.

 The purpose of the DCP is to provide detailed guidelines for potential future development on the site arising from the Planning Proposal exhibited between 19 November 2020 to 18 December 2020 for the site.